The Importance of EMI and EMC Testing

-Since EMI can be either radiated or conducted, engineers must test power supplies through comprehensive scenarios for both radiation and conduction.
+Since EMI either can be radiated or conducted, engineers must test power supplies through comprehensive scenarios for both radiation and conduction.
 Radiated EMI, otherwise known as radio-frequency interference (RFI), travels in the form of radio waves.
 Meanwhile, conducted EMI comes from the electromagnetic field generated by another source.
 The current flow is accidentally carried along a cable from this other source to the tested device.

 What Are EMI Sources?

-The source of EMI can sometimes include electrical storms, solar radiation, and other natural occurrences.
+The source of EMI sometimes can include electrical storms, solar radiation, and other natural occurrences.
 However, EMI sources generated by another electronic device or electrical system are much more common.
 All electronics emit EMI, though specific equipment and peripherals are more likely to produce such disturbances.

 The most common EMI sources include:

 - Electronic devices that function at high frequencies, such as cellphones, radios, computing devices, radar, and sonar equipment.